Nile-O/ICT2Assignment_moviesApp/README.md

 ![][simPage]

->Shows a list of the TOp Rated Movies on the app
+>Shows a list of the Top Rated Movies on the app

 ![][topRated]

+>Popular Person Page shows a list of the most popular people listed on the website

+![][popularPerson]

+>By selecting More Info on the popular person's card it is possible o view their biography, some images and some more details on the person

+![][specific]

 ### Component catalogue.